-Operation NUNALIVUT 2013 (2–30 April 2013) involved 120 participants and focused on demonstrating the Canadian Armed Forces’ capability projection in the High Arctic during winter, the ability to operate in the harsh winter environment and the capacity to respond to any situation in Canada’s North.
+Operation NUNALIVUT 2013 (April 2 to 30, 2013) involved 120 participants and focused on demonstrating the Canadian Armed Forces’ capability projection in the High Arctic during winter, the ability to operate in the harsh winter environment and the capacity to respond to any situation in Canada’s North.
 CAF members conducted reconnaissance and surveillance patrols on the land, in the air and on ice over 600km going as far west as Mould Bay, Northwest Territories and as far north as Isachsen, Nunavut.

 Approximately 35 Canadian Rangers from 1st Canadian Ranger Patrol Group participated by conducting presence patrols between Resolute Bay and Isachsen, Nunavut, as well as on Devon Island, more specifically in Griffon Inlet and in Gascoyne Inlet.